eurecom-s3/symcc/README.md

 ### Why is SymCC only exploring one path and not all paths?

-SymCC is currently a concolic executor it follows the concrete path.
-In theory, it would be possible to make it a forking executor see [issue #14](https://github.com/eurecom-s3/symcc/issues/14)
+SymCC is currently a concolic executor.
+As such, it follows the concrete path.
+In theory, it would be possible to make it a forking executor - see [issue #14](https://github.com/eurecom-s3/symcc/issues/14)

 ### Why does SymCC not generate some test cases?